ladybug-tools/spider/gbxml-viewer/2018-05-08-gbxml-webinar/2018-05-08-gbxml-webinar-outline.md

 Hi Michal.
 Yes, I'm here too.

+And, yes, I have had the great pleasure of coding this app.

 I am the developer and maintainer.

 I am a former licensed architect, former Program Manager for AutoCAD at Autodesk and live in San Francisco.

 I have been coding with the Three.js JavaScript library since 2010.
-My pleaseure in life is coding for 3D.
+My pleasure in life is coding for 3D.

 I want to thank Stephen Roth for creating this event and Chris Mackay for being an excellent Ladybug Tools founder and maintainer.

-During the presentation I will try answer any questions in the text chare area.
+During the presentation I will try answer any questions in the text chat area.

 Michal: back to you.